Universal health care: Politics

-Most contemporary studies posit that a single payer universal healthcare system would benefit the United States.
 According to a 2020 study published in The Lancet, the proposed Medicare for All Act would save 68,000 lives and $450 billion in national healthcare expenditure annually.
 A 2022 study published in the PNAS found that a single-payer universal healthcare system would have saved 212,000 lives and averted over $100 billion in medical costs during the COVID-19 pandemic in the United States in 2020 alone.
-Roughly 16% of all officially recorded COVID-19 deaths occurred in the US, despite having only 4% of the world's population.
+Given the high prevalence of uninsured and under-insured people in the United States, if implemented, universal health care would increase health care access for more than 25 million Americans.